 Each cover features an original work of art by a different Florida artist.

-Over the last 11 years, we have donated $200,000 in cash, product, media space and money to animal welfare organizations across Florida.
+Over the last 11 years, we have donated over $210,000 in cash, product, media space and money to animal welfare organizations across Florida.

 30 days after the magazine is distributed and mailed, the digital version is uploaded.